 From my experience, Chef Jack Yoss is a master of soups, one of the true tests of a chef’s skill.
 They are consistently some of the best I’ve had in Portland.
 My favorite to date is winter turnip bisque with duck confit and a scattering of pickled red onions.
 It’s absolutely amazing.
 I went back another time just for that soup.
 It begins with a slightly sweet note, but then you get the meaty, salty chords from the confit – they go together beautifully.
 The winter parsnip bisque is another example of perfection.
 It consists of chestnuts, pickled shallots, and creamy hot bisque – perfect comfort food.
 I couldn’t have gotten that bowl any cleaner without licking it.
 Last fall they offered vivid corn bisque, fairly bursting of summer – you could taste the sun.
 Slightly less successful is the current roasted butternut squash with duck confit, poached apples, and toasted pistachio oil.
 I found the confit made it a bit heavy, though I’ve stolen the idea of pistachio oil for my own version (all $12).

-One rainy night I tried the sashimi of hamachi.
-A feast for the eyes as well as the palate, thin slices of fresh fish lie crosswise across the plate, topped by a deft hand wielding preserved orange-yuzu kosho vinaigrette, caviar, and Thai basil oil.
+One evening I tried the sashimi of hamachi.
+A feast for the eyes as well as the palate, thin slices of fresh fish lie crosswise across the plate, topped by a deft hand, wielding preserved orange-yuzu kosho vinaigrette, caviar, and Thai basil oil.
 The entire production glistens: pink fish, iridescent orange zest, and brilliant green basil.
 It’s an impeccable interpretation ($14).

 Another great appetizer is the cider-glazed Sweetbriar Farms pork belly.
 It comes with shaved Brussels sprouts, Swiss chard, and a fried quail egg.
 This is an inspired combination, light, yet rich and incredibly flavorful.
 The belly shimmers seductively, with the quail eggs guarding the top, and the chard making up the base ($12).

-If you are hankering for comfort food, head straight to the Cascade Natural rib eye.
-This is over-the-top decadence – a large flavorful rib eye steak which pairs well with brown butter-creamed arugula, colorful honey-glazed Gene Theil carrots, and a rich bordelaise that will have you glancing around the dining room to see if they have a defibrillator.
+If you are hankering for comfort food, head straight to the Cascade Natural ribeye.
+This is over-the-top decadence – a large flavorful rib-eye steak that pairs well with brown butter-creamed arugula, colorful honey-glazed Gene Theil carrots, and a rich bordelaise that will have you glancing around the dining room to see if they have a defibrillator.
 It’s rich, satisfying, and so-not-cutting-edge cuisine.
 That being said, I’ve had it twice, followed by an emergency nap ($32).
 Another comfort dish found more commonly these days is the pinot noir-braised short rib.
-It’s slow-cooked, tender and moist, surrounded by a smooth parsnip purée, Brussels sprouts hash, pinot noir jus, and a lovely horseradish gremolata, which puts it over most versions of this dish ($30).
+It’s slow-cooked, tender, and moist, surrounded by a smooth parsnip purée, Brussels sprouts hash, pinot noir jus, and a lovely horseradish gremolata, which puts it over most versions of this dish ($30).